-With Advisor and/or Instructor approval and permission from the Vice President for Academic Affairs, a student may change from credit-to-audit status during the withdrawal period, which goes through the fourteenth week of the Fall or Spring Semesters by completing a Class Change Form in the Registrar's Office.
+With Advisor and/or Instructor approval and permission from the Vice President for Academic Affairs, a student may change from credit-to-audit status during the withdrawal period, which goes through the fourteenth week of the Fall or Spring Semesters by completing a Add/Drop/Withdrawal Form in the Registrar's Office.
 Summer sessions and off-schedule courses will follow a pro-rated time period.
 No change will be allowed after the 14th week of the semester.
-Individual instructors will determine the degree of participation of students auditing a course.
+Individual instructors will determine the degree of participation of a student auditing a course.